 That’s why today, we’re going to be talking about frugal living as predominantly for those that earn freelance income from teach from home jobs or other online side hustles, but a lot of the tips are suitable for anyone looking to save more money.
 Frugal living is super important if you’re trying to make bank and put away some serious savings for your future.

-In this in-depth guide to frugal living as an online teacher, we’re going to be covering everything you need to know about keeping your living costs low and making your income go further.
-Just stick to the frugal living tips are not financial advice and you are responsible for your own financial decisions.
+In this guide to frugal living as a side hustler, we’re going to be covering everything you need to know about keeping your living costs low and making your income go further.
+However, just a little disclaimer that these frugal living tips are not financial advice and you are responsible for your own financial decisions.
 This guide is merely for education and entertainment purposes only.

-Tip 1: Use Transferwise to Receive Your Pay
+Tip 1: Use Wise, Payoneer or Revolut to Receive Your Pay

 Frugal living is all about cutting out any unnecessary costs, and one of the biggest unnecessary costs online teachers have to deal with is exchange rate fees.
-Many of the most popular ESL companies, like DaDa, pay their teachers in RMB via direct transfer to your bank (however, you can read here how Non-Chinese online ESL jobs became a better option for teachers).
+Many of the China based ESL companies pay their teachers in RMB via direct transfer to your bank (however, you can read here how Non-Chinese online ESL jobs became a better option for teachers).

 Unless you’re living in China, your bank has to convert that RMB to your home currency, whether that’s USD, GBP, EUR, or whatever else.
 But here’s the rub: they do so at an incredibly hiked up exchange rate.

 That means your bank is likely taking a huge cut of your salary by giving you an unfairly weighted exchange rate and pocketing the difference.
-Fortunately, there is a way around this, and that is to use Transferwise.
+Fortunately, there is a way around this, and that is to use Wise, Revolut or Payoneer.

-You can set up a borderless account with Transferwise to get a fair, accurate exchange rate (like the one you get on Google) on all money received.
-All you have to do is set up an account, grab your Transferwise bank details (account number, sort code, and all that), and ask your teaching company to send your wages there instead.
+You can set up a borderless account with Wise to get a fair, accurate exchange rate (like the one you get on Google) on all money received.
+All you have to do is set up an account, grab your Wise bank details (account number, sort code, etc), and ask your teaching company to send your wages there instead.
 We’ve written a more detailed guide on it here:

-Tip 2: Sell Your Reward Gift Card Codes
+Tip 2: Sell Your Unwanted Gift Card Codes

 Ever receive a gift card as a present and don't really know what to get with it?
 Well these gift cards still have value.
-You can sell them on sites like Cardpool and Raise for real cash to people that do want to use them.
-It’s a great way to bump up your monthly pay cheque and squeeze a little more cash out of your job— and that’s what frugal living is all about, right?
+You can sell them on sites like CardCash for real cash to people that do want to use them.
+It’s a great way to bump up your monthly pay cheque and squeeze out a little more cash and that’s what frugal living is all about, right?
 Making the most of every penny.

-So even if you didn't get one from DaDa before they ran out, you may have one laying around from Christmas or something…cash it in!
+So check if you may have one laying around from Christmas…cash it in!